 Some students have reported feeling pressured to nominate candidates for teaching awards.
-Students who are in the position of having to earn a grade from a candidate should not be asked to participate in or initiate this process through nominations.
+Students who are in the position of having to earn a grade from a candidate should not be asked to participate in or initiate this process through nominations or through providing letters of support.
 Student input will still be sought through letters from previous students that form part of the required documentation, but candidates for awards should not directly contact current students and request letters.
 The BOR has also considered dropping the requirement that candidates submit a letter from a current student, but in the event they keep the requirement, the departmental chair or another colleague should request and obtain volunteers from the candidate's current classes to provide letters.

-ii. to increase the number of years of service required for candidacy from three to five
+ii. to increase the number of years of service required for candidacy from three to five for the Distinguished Achievement in Teaching Award and to limit receipt of the Distinguished Achievement in Teaching to once in a career.